1640max/serbian-keyboards/README.md

 </details>

+## Version for macOS

-## Versions for macOS and Unix
+## Version for Unix

-I don't have the ability to create them since I only have a Windows laptop.
-If you have a Mac or Linux and are willing to spend a bit of time, let me know—we can try to create the keyboard together, perhaps through a video call. [t.me/max1640](t.me/max1640)
+I don't have the ability to create it since I only have a Windows laptop.
+If you have a Linux and are willing to spend a bit of time, let me know—we can try to create the keyboard together, perhaps through a video call. [t.me/max1640](t.me/max1640)

 ## Buy me an espresso